urbit/docs/docs/talk/architecture.md

   ==                                                    ::
 ```

-A `channel` is publicly readable and writable, with a blacklist for banishing.
+A `channel` is publicly readable and writable, with a blacklist for blocking.
 A `village` is privately readable and writable, with a whitelist for inviting.
 A `journal` is publicly readable and privately writable, with a whitelist for authors.
 A `mailbox` is readable by its owner and publicly writable, with a blacklist for blocking.